flaviostutz/promster/README.md

 * RECORD_RULE_1_NAME metric name that will receive contents for expr 1. where '1' maybe any sequential number for multiple rules creation
 * RECORD_RULE_1_EXPR expression/query that will generate contents to the metric
+* RECORD_RULE_1_LABELS a comma separated list of key/value pairs in the format `labelName:labelValue` to work with Prometheus's label redefinition features